Children, Young People & Families

 ‘…healthy adolescence — holds our master key to both individual development and…human evolution. ‘ Bill Plotkin (2008) ‘Nature and the Human Soul – Cultivating Wholeness and Nature in a Fragmented World’, New World Library: California.

-Unfortunately, however, this life stage of adolescence is much misunderstood.
+Unfortunately, this life stage of adolescence is generally much misunderstood.
 The young person’s natural need to take on their adult identity brings conflict.
 This can be bruising for all parties: relationships can reach breaking point with intense feelings of loss, anger and disappointment.
-Both young people and those who care for them can feel lost with few clues as to how to navigate it while retaining mutual respect.
+Both young people and those who care for them can feel lost with few clues as to how to navigate whilst it while retaining mutual respect.

 Valerie Smith (MBACP Accred.) and Cathie Hutchison (MBACP Accred.), both parents of adolescents, will be running sessions for parents/carers over Autumn/ Winter from Fairbairn House to share perspectives and practical approaches on this subject.